-If you ask any woman, she’ll tell you that people have been telling her since she was a teenager that she shouldn’t have sex on a first date.
-If you ask her why, she’ll most likely say it’s because her mother, or aunt or sister or friend told her that a guy wont call a girl back if he slept with her because she is easy and he has lost interest.
-I do not believe that is true.
+If you ask any woman and she’ll probably tell you that since she was a teenager, she’s always been told not to have sex on a first date.
+If you ask her why, she’ll most likely say it’s because her mother, or aunt or sister or friend told her that a guy wont contact a girl if he slept with her because she is easy and he has lost interest.
+I do not believe this to be true.
+However, I still think sex on a first date is a bad idea.

-1. It’s awkward and uncomfortable: The first time you have sex with ANYONE, no matter how long you’ve been together, the sex is usually two things: one, very heart pounding and exciting, and two, awkward.
-But, it’s a heck of a lot less awkward and uncomfortable if you know the person a little bit, and you know they care about you somewhat.
-Then the awkwardness fades quickly, because there’s a comfort level, and a sense of friendship (or love) that makes it so much more fulfilling and fun.
-Unless you don’t care if you ever see the person again (which let’s be honest, people say that but they don’t really mean it) sex on a first date will most likely be more awkward than it would be if you wait a little while.
+There’s a comfort level, and a sense of friendship (or love) that makes it so much more fulfilling and fun.
+Unless you don’t care if you ever see the person again (which let’s be honest, people say that a lot more than they really mean it) sex on a first date will most likely be more awkward than it would be if you wait a little while.

 In other words,let the relationship build.
 It’s sexy and so much better when you take time to experience one another.
-If you spend time talking, hold hands, laughing together, getting to know things about one another, kissing and learning about each other’s pasts, the sex will mean so much more when it finally happens.
+If you spend time talking, holding hands, laughing together, getting to know things about one another, kissing and learning about each other’s pasts, the sex will mean so much more when it finally happens.

-I might be old fashioned, but I think men and women who are strong enough to hold out and wait for the right time to go to bed with someone are exhibiting more self control, they are thinking more clearly and objectively, and they have a certain grace and confidence, like they aren’t desperate, having the need to validate the relationship with sex.
+I might be old fashioned, but I think men and women who are strong enough to hold out and wait for the right time to have sex with someone are exhibiting more self control, they are thinking more clearly and objectively, and they have a certain grace and confidence, like they aren’t desperate, having the need to validate the relationship with sex.

 What usually ends up happening is, later on, when the physical part starts to wane a bit, you realize you have nothing in common with the person.
 If you hadn’t slept with him or her, and you took time to get to know them, you’d have broken up without having sex, and it wouldn’t have been so painful.